1998 Formula One World Championship: Season summary

-Coulthard bounced back in Imola by gaining pole position and winning the race, which would be his lone win of the season, ahead of Schumacher and Irvine.
+Coulthard bounced back in Imola by gaining pole position and winning the race ahead of the Ferrari's of Schumacher and Eddie Irvine.
 Häkkinen suffered his first retirement of the season due to a gearbox failure.

-The progress made by Goodyear enabled Ferrari to excel on these twisty circuits.
-In Spain, however, the fast corners favoured McLaren and again they raced away to another 1–2 finish led by Häkkinen.
+It seemed that normal service resumed in Spain, however, where the McLaren took another 1–2 finish led by Häkkinen.
 A further win for Häkkinen in Monaco gave him a seventeen-point lead over Coulthard with Schumacher a further five points behind.

+Rounds 7 to 12

-Schumacher fought back to win the next three races, while mistakes and mechanical failures cost both Häkkinen and Coulthard points.
+Michael Schumacher climbed back in the standings by winning the next three races, while mistakes and mechanical failures cost both Häkkinen and Coulthard points.
 After the British Grand Prix, Schumacher had closed the gap to Häkkinen to just two points, while Coulthard was 26 points behind his teammate and looking unlikely to be able to fight for the championship.

-Consecutive wins in Austria and Germany for Häkkinen proved that McLaren still had the strongest car, but a strategic master stroke in Hungary allowed Schumacher to take the win (with Häkkinen only managing sixth) and close the championship gap to just seven points.
+Consecutive wins in Austria and Germany for Häkkinen, however, proved that McLaren still had the strongest car.
+Finally, a strategic master stroke in Hungary allowed Schumacher to take the win, with Häkkinen only managing sixth, and close the championship gap again, to just seven points.